 The current active TTT categories are as follows:

-- Open League A: All ages, all genders, advanced players only
+- Open League A: All ages, all genders, intermediate to advanced players

-- Open League C: All ages, all genders, beginners only or less than 2 year experience
+- Open League C: All ages, all genders, beginners to intermediate players

 - Women league: All ages, all levels, women only.

 - League 55+: All levels, all genders, only players 55 years old and above.